augustetak/user-system-manager-api/README.md

 MONGO_ROOT_USERNAME=<<Your root username>>
 MONGO_ROOT_PASSWORD=<<Your password >>

-Once those parameters are setting run this command :
+Once these parameters have been modified run this command :

 docker-compose -f docker-compose.mongo.yml up -d